appsemble/appsemble/packages/studio/pages/docs/docs/02-development/04-app-variants.md

 demonstration.
 The seed functionality for apps creates a set of app resources and assets that are kept in pristine state.
 Ephemeral copies of these assets and resources are created every day for users to interact with.
 At the end of the day all ephemeral resources and assets are deleted and new ones are created from the seed data.
-Additionally the ephemeral copies can also be reset when clicking the reseed button on the app’s home page in the studio.
+Additionally, the ephemeral copies can also be reset when clicking the reseed button on the app’s home page in the studio.